Def Jam Recordings: The Island Def Jam Music Group founding (1998–2000)

-In late-October 2022, Def Jam ended their partnership with GOOD Music, Kanye West's label, in response to the founder's online and public media outbursts, including his 2024 presidential campaign, antisemitic and pro-race remarks.
-Although, West had already been exiled from the label after releasing Donda on August 29, 2021, as so Pusha T after It's Almost Dry on April 22 earlier that year, making 070 Shake's You Can't Kill Me the final release under the GOOD/Def Jam partnership.
+In late-October 2022, Def Jam ended its partnership with GOOD Music, Kanye West's label, in response to the founder's online and public media outbursts, including his 2024 presidential campaign, antisemitic and pro-race remarks.
+Although, West had already been exiled from the label after releasing Donda on August 29, 2021, as so Pusha T after he released his fourth studio album, It's Almost Dry, on April 22, 2022; it debuted at number one on the Billboard 200.
+The split made 070 Shake's You Can't Kill Me the final release under the GOOD/Def Jam partnership as thought until the 2024 release of her follow-up, Petrichor.

 On October 31, 2023, the label's core artist, Jeezy, had fulfilled his contract with Def Jam.
 Meanwhile, the label had already signed Washington, D.C. rapper Wale.
 Also in 2024, Clipse announced they signed to Def Jam.
+They were later dropped the following year due to creative and political issues with the label.
+They would later release their planned album, Let God Sort Em Out, independently (some sources say it was released under Roc Nation), though Def Jam continued to receive royalties for the project.

-Following an announcement in 2024 from Universal Music Group regarding a reorganization of its labels, Republic Records, Mercury Records, Island Records, and Def Jam Recordings are now aligned under the Republic Corps unit, known as The REPUBLIC Collective.
+Following an announcement in 2024 from Universal Music Group regarding a reorganization of its labels, Republic Records, Mercury Records, Island Records, Motown, and Def Jam Recordings among others are now aligned under the Republic Corps unit, known as The REPUBLIC Collective.
 Each label in the new structure will maintain independence and autonomy, preserving its unique identity.

+Rapper 2 Chainz, who had previously joined Def Jam via Disturbing the Peace, parted ways with the imprint in late 2024.
+Also in 2024, LL Cool J (who had rejoined Def Jam in 2019) released The FORCE, his first album for the label in six years since Exit 13 (2008).
+Singers and labelmates Teyana Taylor, Alessia Cara and Coco Jones released their albums under the label in 2025.